Eshwarreddyt/Data-Engineering-project-on-COVID_19-Reporting-using-Azure-Data-Factory/README.md

-# Azure Data Factory Project on Covid-19 Reporting:
+# ETL Azure Data Factory Project on Covid-19 Reporting:

-- This is a Microsoft Azure Data Engineering project on COVID-19 data collected from 2 different sources.
-I loaded the dataset with the help of Azure Data Factory and then performed transformations by using ADF, HDInsight, and Databricks.
-When the data was processed, it was then loaded into the Azure SQL database for analysis and generating reports.
-All of these objectives were achieved by using ADF pipelines and event-based triggers to automate the workflows.
+- This project is about ingesting a couple of Covid-19 Datasets from the ECDC website, transforming them using various ADF components, and then performing transformations by using ADF, HDInsight, and Databricks, then loading them into SQL Datawarehouse for the Analytics team to derive useful and actionable insights from these datasets.
+We want to know the impact of Covid on the European Region as a whole during the year 2020.

-- I created a data platform from which our data scientists can create machine-learning models and populated the data warehouse with the subset of the data so that it can be used for reporting on trends.
+### Task:
+The task of this project is to ingest the data from various data sources, and clean and transform the data to make it more robust and fit for the purpose.
+The cleaned data should then be loaded into a central repo, like a Data warehouse or a datalake so that the analytics team can consume it with their BI tools such as Power BI.
 The data warehouse will include details about confirmed cases, unfortunate mortality rates, hospitalization and ICU cases from our weekly data lake counts, and the testing numbers.
-I have also built some PowerBi reports from the transformed data.
+Also, we can run ML Models which use these data for predicting the spread of covid in the European region.

 ### Source Data:
 - ECDC (https://www.ecdc.europa.eu/en/covid-19)